Medically Reviewed By

 What are the Signs of Mesothelioma Pain?

-Mesothelioma pain manifests in pressure against the chest wall, lungs, abdominal wall or abdominal organs.
+Mesothelioma pain may be a symptom of pressure against the chest wall, lungs, abdominal wall or abdominal organs.
 This occurs due to tumor growth within the linings inside the chest and abdomen.
 The tumors can cause fluid buildup in the linings — the pleura and peritoneum — where mesothelioma tumors originate.

 What Procedures Treat Fluid Buildup and Mesothelioma Pain?

-Fluid buildup is a primary cause of mesothelioma pain.
-Mesothelioma can cause fluid buildup in the pleura or peritoneum due to tumor growth and inflammation.
-Doctors may choose to perform a procedure to remove the fluid and relieve the pain, such as a pleurodesis, thoracentesis, paracentesis or pericardiocentesis.
+Fluid buildup is a primary cause of pain from mesothelioma.
+Fluid builds up in the pleura or peritoneum due to tumor growth and inflammation.
+Doctors may choose to perform a procedure to remove the fluid, such as pleurodesis, thoracentesis, paracentesis or pericardiocentesis.

 What are Some Mesothelioma Pain Treatments?

 Opioids, NSAIDS and antidepressants are medications doctors use to help manage mesothelioma pain.
-Drug free options can be used alone or as complementary therapies with medications.
-Physical therapy, massage therapy and acupuncture are just a few drug free treatment options available to help relieve mesothelioma pain.
+Patients may also find relief from drug-free options that can be used alone or as complementary therapies with medications.
+Physical therapy, massage therapy and acupuncture are just a few alternative treatments available to help relieve symptoms associated with mesothelioma pain.

 Sources & Author